Greece sees final solution on debt crisis amid euro uncertainty

 Tzanakopoulos said targets beyond 2018 could be discussed after medium- and long-term debt relief measures were outlined.
 A second Eurogroup meeting could seal the deal, he said.

 The latest deadlock has sparked talk of early elections in Greece.
-The government has dismissed the rumors.
+The government has dismissed the rumours.

 (Reporting by Renee Maltezou; Editing by Clelia Oziel)